kjolley/BIGSdb_documentation/dbase_setup.rst

   * Overrides the maximum number of sequeneces (records x loci) that can be included in an ITOL job.
 Default: 100,000 (this can also be set globally in bigsdb.conf).

+* ITOL

+  * Enable iTOL plugin: either 'yes' or 'no'.
+If the all_plugins attribute is set to 'yes', the plugin can be disabled by setting this attribute to 'no'.

 * job_priority